Gwen Stacy (The Amazing Spider-Man film series): Reception

 Emma Stone's performance as Gwen Stacy has received positive reviews and led to wider recognition for the actress, as she was nominated for several awards, winning "Favorite Movie Actress" at the 2015 Kids' Choice Awards.
-Critics praised Stone's chemistry with Andrew Garfield in both The Amazing Spider-Man and The Amazing Spider-Man 2, and the fact that her character was significantly more fleshed-out than the Gwen Stacy of the Sam Raimi trilogy.
+Critics praised Stone's chemistry with Andrew Garfield in both The Amazing Spider-Man and The Amazing Spider-Man 2, and the fact that her character was significantly more fleshed-out than the Gwen Stacy of 2007’s Spider-Man 3 (who had been portrayed by Bryce Dallas Howard).
 In a review of the first film, Stephanie Zacharek of Movieline wrote that she "had no specific desire to see the series resuscitated.
 But watching Garfield and Stone made me think doing so wasn't such a bad idea".
 Following the release of The Amazing Spider-Man 2, Alison Willmore of BuzzFeed cited Stone's performance and the love story of two people "hopelessly smitten with each other" as the highlights of the film, with the other subplots and villains serving to "complicate the relationship between Peter and Gwen."
 She also called the love story "uncommonly appealing" for an otherwise cliché superhero film.